bmvermeer/java-security-code-workshop/README.md

 Click to see [Hint 4](hints/adduser/hint4.md)

-We just proved that we can execute code in the users browser.
+We just proved that we can execute code in the user’s browser.
 We also showed that we can simple access and display the cookie.
-Imagine that we send this token in the cookie to another website and take over you session?
+Imagine that we send this token in the cookie to another website and take over your session?

-### 3d Fix this by santizing the input before it enters the database
+### 3d Fix this by sanitizing the input before it enters the database

 Click to see [Hint 5](hints/adduser/hint5.md)